Skyler Tse

 Because our participants were internal Salesforce employees—Solution Engineers with deep platform fluency—their feedback carried additional weight.
 They didn't just react to the interface; they brought expectations shaped by years of working within Salesforce ecosystems.
 This meant their input helped us refine not only Communities but also our understanding of how Q Design should serve internal audiences differently than SLDS serves external ones.

-Final findings report organized to be easily digested by other designers and management.
+One of the findings report organized to be easily digested by other designers and management.
 It’s counterpart was done in Quip (Salesforce’s internal document app), as Devs’ preferred choice of QA.

 Sustainability & GovernanceWhile the initial implementation phase is complete, the system was intentionally designed as a living product—one that must remain aligned across both SLDS and Q Design layers as both systems continue to evolve.
 Ongoing maintenance, iteration, and alignment require structured stewardship, and that responsibility ultimately passed to me.

-My role now includes maintaining Q Design system components, bridging new designs with established patterns, and ensuring the system remains coherent as it scales.
+My role now, included maintaining Q Design system components, bridging new designs with established patterns, and ensuring the system remains coherent as it scales.
 This work happens in close partnership with my engineering counterpart, who owns the technical side of the components.
 Together, we keep the system up and running—addressing updates, fielding feedback from product teams, and making thoughtful decisions about when to extend versus when to refine.

 TakeawaysLeading this work was quite rewarding.
-It meant balancing a few familiar tensions: innovation versus consistency, speed versus rigor, new patterns versus established ones.
+It meant balancing a few familiar tensions: innovation versus consistency, speed versus rigor, and new patterns versus established ones.
 The outcome—seven validated features, twenty-six pages of documentation, and a friction-free posting experience—reinforced something I've come to believe about design leadership.
 It is not about making noise.
 It is about creating clarity within complexity, empowering engineers with precision, and leaving the system better than you found it.

 Postitive Sentiments on TipTap Features“Nice, I can see the image better!”